The 12 Moving Tips of Christmas, Sung by Walsh

 On the first day of Christmas, Walsh said to me: “Keep your winter shovels handy!”

-Keep your winter weather supplies handy.
-Don’t pack up things like snow shovels and ice scrapers because you may need to clear your driveway of any ice and snow so that the moving trucks can maneuver safely around your home.
+Keep your winter weather supplies out of the boxes.
+Don’t pack up snow shovels and ice scrapers, because you may need to clear your driveway of ice and snow for the moving truck to maneuver safely around your home.
+Maybe not in Long Beach, CA, but certainly in Great Falls, MT.

 On the second day of Christmas, Walsh said to me: “Protect your plants!”

-Protect your live plants by wrapping them in plastic.
+Wrap your live plants in plastic to protect them.
 Use grocery bags for smaller plants and larger trash bags for bigger ones.
-Make sure that the bags are open at the top so your plants can breathe.
+Keep bags open at the top so your plants can breathe.

 On the third day of Christmas, Walsh said to me: “Take your time!”

 Be cautious and take your time!
-This means driving, carrying moving boxes or furniture, or even walking.
+This applies to driving, carrying moving boxes or furniture, or even walking.
 This should be a general guideline in rough weather even when you aren’t moving, but even more so when you are.

 On the fourth day of Christmas, Walsh said to me: “Cover the floors!”

-Arrange for scrap carpet and/or floor protection at your destination, as snow and slush can get messy.
+Arrange for scrap carpet and/or floor protection at your destination, as snow, slush, and even rain can get messy.

 On the fifth day of Christmas, Walsh said to me: “Wait to plug in!”

-Extreme temperature changes can cause condensation to build up on the high-tech circuitry of your electronics like computers, laptops, DVD players, TVs, etc. It is best for your electronics to acclimate to room temperature for at least 24 hours before plugging everything in and setting it up.
+Extreme temperature changes can lead to condensation build up in the high-tech circuitry of your electronics, like computers, laptops, DVD players, TVs, etc. Let your electronics acclimate to room temperature for at least 24 hours before plugging everything in and setting it up.

 On the sixth day of Christmas, Walsh said to me: “Regulate your heating!”

 Keep the heat on at your old place long enough to completely move everything out, but not so long that you’re wasting money on two utility bills.
-Also, make sure to call your new utility company ahead of time so the heat will be on when you get there.
+Also, call your new utility company ahead of time so the heat will be on when you get there.

 On the seventh day of Christmas, Walsh said to me: “Pack liquids warmly!”